luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 There are two ways that you can build a/b tests into your app.
 Either self-hosting it by building your own API or using a service such as launchdarkly or posthog.
-For times sake we're going to be looking at using posthog but there is a self-hosted example that I've built which you'll be able to view at the last slide
+For times sake we're going to be looking at using posthog for a/b tests but there is a self-hosted example that I've built which you'll be able to view at the last slide.
 -->

 ---